What Are Betting Units in Sports Betting?

 1. Establish a clear and disciplined approach to money management.
 Before you start betting with units, it’s important to have a well-defined strategy for managing your bankroll.
 This should include guidelines for determining your unit size, as well as rules for when to increase or decrease your unit size based on your performance.

-2. Focus on value bets.
+4. Focus on value bets.
 To maximize your profits over time, it’s important to identify value bets that offer a positive expected value (EV).
-Look for betting opportunities where the odds are in your favor rather than just betting on your favorite teams or players.
+Look for betting opportunities where the odds are in your favor (betting on favorites) rather than just betting on your favorite teams or players.

 Luke Lindholm